arexbold/TripleBondChallenge/README.md

 ### Extra Catching Rules
 - You are not allowed to use Headbutt to get more mons.
-- If you catch a mon with a banned ability, you're free to try catching the same mon again if it has a second ability.
+- If you catch a mon with a banned ability, you're free to catch the same mon again if it has a second ability.
   - You can decide to catch a different mon on that route if it only has a banned ability.

 ### Important features you need to know: